 This article describes how to install and configure the Advanced Policy Firewall (APF).
-You can use APF on an unmanaged VPS, Cloud VPS, or unmanaged Dedicated Server to help secure your system.
+You can use APF on an unmanaged VPS or unmanaged Dedicated Server to help secure your system.
 APF enables you to explicitly grant and deny access to selected IP addresses, as well as to selected services running on the server.

 To install Advanced Policy Firewall on your system, follow these steps:

 To extract the application files, type the following command:

 When you run install.sh, you may receive the following error message:

 eth0: error fetching interface information: Device not found

 This is expected behavior.
 You can safely disregard this message.

 After Advanced Policy Firewall is installed, you must configure it for your system.

 The following procedure describes the minimum steps to get APF working correctly: